 Katie Martinez Whittle

-Katie is a licensed Master Social Worker who has worked in the nonprofit sector for over 10 years, with a focus to improve outcomes for those who are impacted by socioeconomic inequalities.
-She has had a particular emphasis on issues related to children.
+Katie is a Licensed Master Social Worker who has worked in the nonprofit sector for over 10 years, with a focus on improving outcomes for those who are impacted by socioeconomic inequities and social justice for children and youth.